Mother of Tears first published by EyeforFilm

 There is also the sense, appropriately for the final chapter of a trilogy, of a circle being closed.
 In Suspiria, Argento’s then girlfriend (and co-writer) Daria Nicolodi was originally to have played the heroine, until Argento cast the younger Jessica Harper in her place.
 Others can speculate on the Freudian implications of Argento’s decision then to have Nicolodi, who had recently given birth to his daughter Asia, provide the creepy voice of that most wicked of mothers, the Mater Suspiriarum – but in this second sequel, Asia herself plays the heroine Sarah, while Nicolodi returns as Sarah’s protective mother Elisa, a white witch who had once faced off against the evil Mater Suspiriarum.
 A kind of order, it seems, has been restored in the Argento household.

-Argento himself, however, still happy after all these years to work alongside his daughter (as in Trauma, The Stendhal Syndrome and Opera), but also still subjecting her to nude shower scenes, continues to raise questions about his own qualities as a father – even as he finally stops questioning Nicolodi’s status as a mother.
+Argento himself, however, still happy after all these years to work alongside his daughter (as in Trauma, The Stendhal Syndrome and Opera), but also still subjecting her to nude shower scenes, continues to stage questions about his own qualities as a father – even as he finally stops questioning Nicolodi’s status as a mother.
 It is the sort of evolving psychodrama that gives this ‘family’ trilogy an added edge of discomfort.

 There is plenty in Mother Of Tears that fails to impress.
 Dashing frantically from one set-piece to the next, Sarah never really makes the transition from plot-vehicle to character (despite Asia Argento’s best efforts to flesh her out), while most of the people that she encounters along the way are just mouth-pieces for exposition, the sheer amount of which works somewhat against the film’s more surrealistic leaps in logic.
 Although this is one of very few films that he has made in English, it still feels as though it has been badly dubbed.
 And Mother Of Tears never comes close to matching the stunning colour-saturated aesthetic of its two predecessors.